hockeydata-no/disc/README.md

 # disc

 A discord bot for your favorite hockey team.
+Requires a HockeyData instance running to provide data for the team.

 ## Installation (for users of HockeyData API)